Tomb of King David and Mount Zion

 When did the tradition start? - after the end of the Crusades, under the Mamluk Muslim rulers of Jerusalem in the 14th century.

-Many legendary heroes of the Hebrew Bible and the Gospel are venerated by the Muslims, among them: Abraham (Ibrahim), Moses (Musa), David (Daud), Solomon (Suleiman), Jesus (Isa), Mary (Miriam).
+Many legendary heroes of the Hebrew Bible and the Gospel are venerated by the Muslims, among them: Abraham (Ibrahim), Moses (Musa), David (Daud), Solomon (Suleiman), Jesus (Isa), and Mary (Miriam).

 The Tomb of David, marked by a large stone sarcophagus (in Hebrew, such structures are called Matzeva) was built on the lower floor of a mosque erected here in the 14-15th centuries.

 It was in the spirit of the times.
-Similar structures of those times have come down to us - Nebi Mussa - the Tomb of Moses in the Judean desert east of Jerusalem, Nebi Samuel - the tomb of the prophet Samuel in the Judean mountains west of Jerusalem.
+Similar structures of those times have come down to us - Nebi Mussa - the Tomb of Moses in the Judean desert east of Jerusalem, and Nebi Samuel - the tomb of the prophet Samuel in the Judean mountains west of Jerusalem.
 After the expulsion of the Crusaders, these were the iconic buildings of the Mamelukes in the Holy Land.

-At the same historical time, next to Mount Zion and the tomb of David, through the efforts of the famous Rabbi Moshe ben Nachman (Ramban), a Jewish quarter appears in Jerusalem, which is located in this place to this day.
+At the same historical time, next to Mount Zion and the tomb of David, through the efforts of the famous Rabbi Moshe ben Nachman (Ramban), a Jewish quarter appeared in Jerusalem, which is located in this place to this day.

 Did the Jews who lived under the rule of Muslims, and since 1921 under British rule, visit David's grave?
 Yes, but the main places where Jews prayed for centuries were the Wailing Wall, the graves of the Forefathers in Hebron, Rachel's grave in Bethlehem, and Yosef's grave in Shechem.
 Jewish pilgrims from all over the world flocked to these places.
 These graves have had a tradition of pilgrimage for thousands of years.